esl/exometer_report_graphite/README.md

 The following attributes are available for configuration:

-+ `connect_timeout` (milliseconds - default: 5000)<br />Specifies how long the graphie reporter plugin shall wait for a tcp connection to complete before timing out.
-A timed out connection will not be reconnected to automatically.
++ `connect_timeout` (milliseconds - default: 5000)<br />Specifies how long the graphite reporter plugin shall wait for a TCP connection to complete before timing out.
+A timed out connection will not be reconnected automatically.
 (To be fixed.)

 + `prefix` (string - default: "")<br />Specifies an optional prefix to prepend all metric names with before they are sent to the graphite server.